Sherry960419/dip-breastcancer-radiology-pipeline/README.md

 This repository continues to evolve and may include experimental modules such as:

+- refined segmentation heuristics
 - multi-slice 3D inference
 - radiogenomics integration
 - AI agent–based error correction
-- improved PubMed ranking models
+- improved PubMed ranking

 ---